 Despite promises of development strategies by President Rafael Correa that would put rights of nature and environmental health at the center of Ecuador’s political policies, such promises have crumbled in recent years.

-Eisenstadt and West critique Correa’s attempt at sumak kawsay politics thus:
+Eisenstadt and West critique Correa’s attempt at sumak kawsay politics this way:

 Correa claims to adopt a developmental model based on the indigenous concept of sumak kawsay (buen vivir or harmonious living).
 As aptly summarized by Kauffman and Martin (2015, 43), this concept bypasses the Western duality where humans dominate or conserve nature, because humans are believed to be an active part of nature rather than separate from it.
 Under sumak kawsay, “[r]ather than a linear progression of accumulation, development is understood as the attainment and reproduction of the equilibrium state of buen vivir, which refers to living in harmony with nature” (Kauffman and Martin 2015, 43).

-There aren’t many engaged in my adopted home town that are capable of seeing themselves as a mere aspect of nature rather than its conservators.
+There aren’t many engaged in my adopted home town that are capable of easily knowing themselves as a mere aspect of nature rather than nature’s conservators.
 Myself included.
-It is, as some of my friends would put it, simply the lamentable product of a colonized mind.
+It is, as some of my friends would put it, the lamentable product of a colonized mind.

-Some have located the turning point as Correa’s failure to to secure $3.6 billion from the most industrialized nations on earth (those most to blame for climate change) for the protection of one of this country’s (and our planet’s) most biodiverse reserves.
+Some have located the turning point in Correa’s failure in a failure to secure $3.6 billion from the most industrialized nations on earth (those most to blame for climate change) for the protection of one of this country’s (and our planet’s) most biodiverse reserves.

 The thinking went that oil development within the Ishpingo-Tambococha-Tiputini (ITT) section of Yasuni National Park at the represented a potential windfall of $7 billion for Ecuador.
-If the world truly valued a habitable and sustainable future, that those who have already benefited so much from fossil fuel-based development should step up to the plate and assist in its protection elsewhere.
+If the world truly valued a habitable and sustainable future those who have already benefited so much from fossil fuel-based development should step up to the plate and assist in its protection.

 Yasuní National Park “is widely considered one of the most biodiverse places on the planet,” according to Kevin Koenig.
 It has more species per hectare of trees, shrubs, insects, birds, amphibians, and mammals than anywhere else in the world.
 It was designated a UNESCO Biosphere Reserve in 1989, and it is home to the Tagaeri-Taromenane, Ecuador’s last indigenous peoples living in voluntary isolation.”